Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 Sai!
 She almost smacked herself the second the words left her mouth.
 Why didn't she think of him before?

 Naruto closed his eyes and shook his head.

 "The Fire Lord's son," he replied quietly.

 "...WHAT?"
-Ino cried again.
-She nearly leapt from her seat.
+Ino cried, looking ready to spring from her seat.
 Naruto winced and drew back, rubbing at his smarting eardrum.
 "Forehead's going with the Fire Lord's son?
 How the hell did she land a date like that?"